pw384/pw384.github.io/index.md

 ## About Me

-I am a third-year PhD student at the [School of Informatics, University of Edinburgh](https://www.ed.ac.uk/informatics/).
+I am a PhD student (on thesis interruption) at the [School of Informatics, University of Edinburgh](https://www.ed.ac.uk/informatics/).
 It is an honour for me to be supervised by [Heng Guo](http://homepages.inf.ed.ac.uk/hguo/).
 Prior to that, I obtained Bachelor of Science *(summa cum laude)* at [Peking University](http://english.pku.edu.cn/) and was a member of PKU's Turing Class.
-My undergraduate research advisor is [Xiaoming Sun](http://theory.ict.ac.cn/en/) from Institute of Computing Technology, CAS.
-I also worked with [Pinyan Lu](http://itcs.shufe.edu.cn/pinyan) and [Chihao Zhang](http://chihaozhang.com/) for my last few months of my undergraduate study.
+Previous experience could be found in the CV provided above.

+I will start as a postdoctoral research associate (PDRA) at the University of Edinburgh since Autumn 2023.

 My research interest lies in several topics in theoretical computer science.
 To be more precise, I enjoy problems with inspiring combinatorial structures.
 That includes (randomised) algorithms and complexity of approximate counting, and extremal/probabilistic combinatorics.

+The focus of my recent research is different aspects of approximate counting problems beyond (in)tractability, such as random structures, derandomisation, fine-grained perspective, parameterised counting, applications to other fields, and so on.

 #### Misc